Toronto Transit Commission: Buses

 Buses are a large part of TTC operations today.
 However, before about 1960, they played a minor role compared to streetcars.
 Buses began to operate in the city in 1921, and became necessary for areas without streetcar service.
 After an earlier experiment in the 1920s, trolley buses were used on a number of routes starting in 1947, but all trolley bus routes were converted to bus operation between 1991 and 1993.
 The TTC always used the term "trolley coach" to refer to its trackless electric vehicles.
 Hundreds of old buses have been replaced with the low-floor Orion VII, and the TTC has acquired many hybrid electric buses.
 The TTC's hybrid buses were first put on the road in 2006; these were followed by the newer 500 Orion VII Next Generation Hybrids in 2008.
 A new order brought the total number of hybrids to over 500, second only to New York City.
 Older TTC Orion VIIs from 2001 to 2006 feature the standard "breadbox" style, whereas newer buses, from 2007 onwards, feature Orion's new, more stylish body.
 With a total of 2,031 buses, the TTC is the third-largest transit bus operator in North America, behind the Metropolitan Transportation Authority in New York City (more than 5,600) and the Los Angeles County Metropolitan Transportation Authority (2,911).

 The TTC also runs Wheel-Trans, a paratransit service for the physically disabled with special low-floor buses designed to accommodate wheelchairs and to make boarding easier for ambulatory customers with limited mobility.

-The TTC ordered 153 articulated buses with all newly ordered buses in service by January 2015.
+The TTC ordered 153 Nova LFS Artic articulated buses with all newly ordered buses in service by January 2015.
 At 60 ft long, the Nova LFS Artics hold about 112 passengers, compared with 65 on a standard 40 ft bus.

+Some of the newer TTC buses have USB-A ports for passengers to charge their mobile devices.